 - 1% fall in interest rates: this sensitivity reduces the discount rate used for assets and liabilities by 1%.
-The Company has assumed that the transitional measure on technical provisions has been recalculated in this scenario.
 Asset and liability values increase in an interest rate down stress.
-Larger asset and liability values result in a greater impact of the SCR stresses leading to a large increase in the SCR. - 10% fall in property values: this sensitivity allows for a change in lifetime mortgage and reversion asset values arising from an immediate fall of 10% in property prices.
+Larger asset and liability values result in a greater impact of the SCR stresses leading to a large increase in the SCR. - The Company reviewed its approved management actions over 2020, classifying changes to TMTP as a management action.
+Therefore, the Company has assumed that the transitional measure on technical provisions has not been recalculated in this scenario since this would be a management action requiring approval.
+In the 2019 interest rate stress, a TMTP recalculation was assumed which had an impact of £10m on own funds. - 10% fall in property values: this sensitivity allows for a change in lifetime mortgage and reversion asset values arising from an immediate fall of 10% in property prices.
 This stress results in a fall in asset value leading to a reduction in own funds.
 The lower value of assets results in a smaller impact of the stresses in the SCR. - 10% decrease in mortality: this sensitivity allows for a 10% decrease in base mortality rates.
-This sensitivity is modelled only for annuities however under this scenario an offsetting positive impact would arise for lifetime mortgages.
+This sensitivity is modelled only for annuities however, in reality under this scenario an offsetting positive impact would arise for lifetime mortgages.
 Liability values increase while asset values remain unchanged leading to a reduction in own funds.
-The increased value of liabilities results in a larger impact of the stresses in the SCR. - No future management actions are modelled. - For each of the sensitivities, all of the other assumptions remain unchanged.
+An offsetting impact is modelled through an increase in value of the reinsurance arrangement.
+The increased value of liabilities results in a larger impact of certain stresses in the SCR.
+The mortality impact for 2020 is significantly lower as a result of the reinsurance agreement. - 25bps increase to the lifetime mortgage discount rate: this sensitivity increases the discount rate on lifetime mortgages in isolation.
+The lower value of assets results in a smaller impact of stress in the SCR. - No future management actions are modelled. - For each of the sensitivities, all of the other assumptions remain unchanged.